-We’ve all heard the statistic that says the primary cause of divorce is financial.
+We’ve all heard the statistic that says an increasingly prevalent cause of divorce is financial issues.
 It takes more than love to keep a marriage intact, and unfortunately, many people don’t realize that until it’s too late.
 Marriage requires communication and honesty, as well as the knowledge that your life is no longer solely about yourself.
-Thus, any financial pitfalls made by your spouse will likely blow back on you.
-If you find yourself in a position in which your spouse is not upholding their end of the financial bargain, there are some steps you can take to deal with it.
-Here are five things to consider:
+Thus, any financial pitfalls made by your spouse will likely blow back on you as well.
+This is especially true if you and your spouse have joint bank accounts, a home together or multiple shared credit cards.

-For many people who are married, hindsight is 20/20, and plenty wish they had done some research prior to tying the knot.
+For many people who get married, their financial issues should’ve been worked out years before.
+If it’s possible, try to learn about your spouse’s financial tendencies before you actually sign the marriage documents.
 While some believe a prenuptial agreement is the antithesis of romance, it can allow both parties to air their financial history openly.

-Even if you choose not to get a prenup, though, talking with one another, pulling each other’s credit history or seeking financial counseling before getting married will help you get to know any skeletons your future spouse has when it comes to money.
+Even if you choose not to get a prenup, though, there are still plenty of steps you can take to achieve success.
+This involves simply talking with one another, pulling each other’s credit history or seeking financial counseling before getting married.
+In an ideal world, this will help illustrate any potential financial issues long before they become a real problem.

 During these discussions, you can also talk about how money will be divided in the household, who is responsible for what bills, how savings will be handled and any other financial goals you may have.